-Investigators have determined that MDR3 deficiency occurs due to disruption or changes (mutations) of the ABCB4 gene.
-This mutation is inherited as an autosomal recessive trait.
+MDR3 deficiency occurs due to disruption or changes (mutations) of the ABCB4 gene.
+This mutation is thought to be inherited in an autosomal recessive pattern.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 The ABCB4 gene creates (encodes) a protein known as multidrug resistance protein 3 (MDR3).
-Mutations in the ABCB4 gene result in absence or low levels of functional MDR3.
-This protein is involved in transporting phospholipids across the canalicular membrane of liver cells (hepatocytes).
-When this protein is absent or functions improperly it reduces the level of phospholipids in bile.
-Phospholipids are substances that come from the body’s fats (lipids) and within the bile they help to breakdown fat and vitamins to be absorbed by the body.
-In addition, the stability of lipid droplets (called mixed micelles) within bile is determined by a three-phase system, in which a proper proportion of bile salts and phospholipids are necessary to maintain solubility of cholesterol.
-The absence of phospholipids destabilizes these micelles and promotes lithogenicity (formation of stone) of bile with crystallization of cholesterol, which results in obstruction of small bile ducts.
-The lack of phospholipids ultimately has a toxic effect on the bile ducts.
+Mutations in the ABCB4 gene result in absence or low levels of functional MDR3 enzyme leading to decreased level of phospholipids in bile and an abnormality in bile ducts.
 Individuals with no residual enzyme activity have severe forms of MDR3 deficiency.
 Individuals with mild forms of the MDR3 deficiency have varying degrees of enzyme activity and of subsequent phospholipid concentrations in bile.
-In all patients with MDR3 deficiency, serum GGT activity is elevated.
+In all untreated patients with MDR3 deficiency, serum GGT activity is elevated.

-A diagnosis of MDR3 deficiency should be suspected in infants and children with evidence of cholestasis.
+A diagnosis of MDR3 deficiency should be suspected in infants and children with evidence of cholestasis and/or chronic liver disease when the serum gGTP levels are elevated.
 A diagnosis may be made based upon a thorough clinical evaluation, a detailed patient history, and a variety of tests.

 Clinical Testing and Work-Up

-Tests used to help diagnose MDR3 deficiency include measuring serum levels of bilirubin, bile salts, and gamma-glutamyltransferase.
-Molecular genetic testing is available on a clinical basis and can confirm the diagnosis.
+Tests used to help diagnose MDR3 deficiency include measuring serum levels of bilirubin, bile salts, and gamma-glutamyltransferase (GGT).
+Molecular genetic testing for mutations in the ABCB4 gene is available on a clinical basis and can confirm the diagnosis.
 Microscopic examination of liver tissue (biopsy) and MDR3 immunostaining may be performed to aid in diagnosis and to detect the presence of cirrhosis.
-If bile can be collected during ERCP or surgery, a biliary lipid analysis should be performed.
-The decrease in biliary phospholipid confirms the diagnosis and the level of the residual concentration is helpful for prognosis.
+If bile can be collected during ERCP or surgery, a biliary lipid analysis could be performed.
+The decrease in biliary phospholipid supports the diagnosis and the level of the residual concentration is potentially helpful for prognosis.